My So-Called Life: Cultural impact

-My So-Called Life is seen as a groundbreaking television show for its realistic portrayal of adolescence and for launching a revolution of teen angst-oriented dramas on primetime TV.
-It is credited with moving teen dramas away from the soap opera tone of previous shows like Beverly Hills, 90210 and towards a smarter look at everyday teenage life.
+My So-Called Life has received positive reviews for its portrayal of adolescence and for launching a revolution of teen angst-oriented dramas on primetime TV.
+It is credited with moving teen dramas away from the soap opera tone of previous shows like Beverly Hills, 90210 and towards a more realistic look at everyday teenage life.

 On a 2012 list of cult TV shows, critic Melissa Maerz wrote "it was the first teen drama that didn't feel like an after-school special.
 No one ever learned a very important lesson or uttered the phrase 'I love you, Dad.'
 Angela acted like a real 15-year-old, with all the crying jags and Buffalo Tom concerts that implies.
 What's even more impressive is that anyone who watched the show back in the '90s, when angst and Manic Panic felt totally of the moment, can now enjoy it on a very different level.
 Suddenly, Angela's parents are relatable.
 Dammit, we're old."

 Of the character types explored in the show, Jeff Jensen of Entertainment Weekly wrote, "[Winnie] Holzman took these stock types and made them complicated and real — you didn't need to be a girl to feel Angela's longing for Jordan, didn't need to be gay to connect with Rickie's coming-out journey."
 The character of Rickie Vasquez became the first openly queer character on primetime TV, and the first queer character of color.
 The final episode of the series, "In Dreams Begin Responsibilities" is notable for featuring a moment in which Ricky says out loud that he's gay — "a first for both the character and network television."
 While doing publicity for the show at the time, Cruz made a point of communicating that he was gay in real life.